frontendpatterns/frontendpatterns.dev/src/content/patterns/separation-of-concerns.md

 ---
 # Separation of Concerns

-Divide code into distinct sections for logic, presentation, and styling to improve maintainability.

 ## Problem

 Without this pattern, the premise that dividing code into distinct sections for logic, presentation, and styling to improve maintainability falls apart, and small changes trigger cascading regressions.